localstack/localstack/README.md

 ```

 **Note**: Please do **not** use `sudo` or the `root` user - *LocalStack*
 should be installed and started entirely under a local non-root user.
+If you have problems with permissions in MacOS X Sierra,
+install with `pip install --user localstack`

 ## Running in Docker